 Forethought: “thoughtful provision beforehand, provident care; prudence; a thinking of something beforehand; previous consideration; anticipation.”

-There are many speculations as to why God deemed it necessary to wipe out all but one family, but today let us consider how we can respond to His Forethought.
+There are many speculations as to why God deemed it necessary to wipe out all but one family, but today let us consider our response.

 How are we to respond to His Forethought?

 One day, all of sin will be eradicated.
 God will again “remember,” and the waters of the flood of sin will subside and a new heaven and new earth will be made ready for God’s saints for all eternity, (Revelation 21).
 It has been His plan, His Forethought, since the beginning.

 In the meantime, this earth-time, let us respond as Noah.
 Noah’s first act was to build an altar to the LORD (8:20), surely prompted by an intense gratitude for his salvation and an overwhelming awareness of God’s great mercy.
 Today may we live with such gratitude for His great gift of salvation, consumed with the reality of His immeasurable mercy in His Forethought.
 Oh that our very lives be built as an altar, an offering to the Lord, a soothing aroma of humility, gratitude and praise.